Beth Marks, PhD, RN, FAAN

 Jasmina is Co-Director of the HealthMatters Program in the Department of Disability and Human Development at University of Illinois at Chicago (UIC).
 Her research interests consist of nutrition, health literacy, and health promotion for persons with intellectual and developmental disabilities.
 She coordinates several health promotion projects in the RRTCDD; and has written publications and presented papers in the area of disability, health, and nutrition.
 Jasmina has co-authored two books entitled Health Matters: The Exercise and Nutrition Health Education Curriculum for People with Developmental Disabilities and Health Matters for People with Developmental Disabilities: Creating a Sustainable Health Promotion Program.

-Matthew P. Janicki, Ph.D. is a Research Associate Professor in the Department of Disability and Human Development at the University of Illinois at Chicago, as well as the co-chair of the US National Task Group on Intellectual Disabilities and Dementia Practices.
-He is also a member of the Federal NAPA Advisory Council on Alzheimer’s Research, Care, and Services.
+Matt is a Research Associate Professor in the Department of Disability and Human Development at the University of Illinois at Chicago, as well as the co-President of the US National Task Group on Intellectual Disabilities and Dementia Practices.
+He is also a member of the federal NAPA Advisory Council on Alzheimer’s Research, Care, and Services.
 Previously, he served as director for technical assistance for the former Rehabilitation Research and Training Center on Developmental Disabilities and Health at the University, was director for aging and special populations for the New York State Office for People with Developmental Disabilities, and spent a year as a Joseph P. Kennedy, Jr. Foundation’s Public Policy Leadership Fellow at the National Institute on Aging and the United States Senate.
 Currently, he is leading a longitudinal study of specialized group homes designed for dementia-related care of adults with intellectual disability, including Down syndrome.
 He was the principal investigator of several NIDRR-funded studies that examined how community agencies provide community supports to adults with intellectual disabilities affected by Alzheimer’s disease and how families are aided by community agencies in supporting adults with Down syndrome affected by Alzheimer’s disease, and was also the project director of a NIH-funded effort that provided the World Health Organization with a series of background reports on promoting longevity among adults with intellectual disabilities throughout the world.
-He served as an Executive Officer and Treasurer of the International Association for the Scientific Study of Intellectual and Developmental Disabilities from 2000-2008 and was the founding editor of the Journal of Policy and Practice in Intellectual Disabilities.
+He served as an officer of the International Association for the Scientific Study of Intellectual and Developmental Disabilities from 2000-2008 and was the founding editor of the Journal of Policy and Practice in Intellectual Disabilities.
 He is also the editor of numerous books and author of articles on aging, dementia, public policy, and rehabilitation concerning adults with intellectual and developmental disabilities (including Dementia, Aging, and Intellectual Disabilities: A Handbook).